Why SEO and Content Marketing Can’t Do Without One Another

 A similar front where the two converge perfectly is backlinks.
 Indeed, backlinks are crucial to any marketing strategy for numerous reasons:

-• Traffic; both Follow and NoFollow links generate more organic traffic.
+- Traffic: both Follow and NoFollow links generate more organic traffic.

-• Engagement; backlinks typically bring more qualified visitors who actively seek your content.
+- Engagement: backlinks typically bring more qualified visitors who actively seek your content.

 #3 The user experience (UX)

 Finally, the two overlap in terms of focus on UX.
 Content marketing relies on content providing an excellent UX to enhance effectiveness and, ultimately, conversion rates.
-SEO explicitly requires technical health in both its On-Page and Technical SEO forms, which heavily affects UX.
+SEO explicitly requires technical health in its On-Page and Technical SEO forms, which heavily affects UX.
 Specifically, consider such site-wide or page-specific UX factors as:

-• Sitemaps, both HTML and XML ones
+- Sitemaps, both HTML and XML ones

-• Image metadata
+- Image metadata

-• Page loading speed and responsiveness
+- Page loading speed and responsiveness

 These and other factors aim to improve the interaction quality of your site and pages.
 HTML sitemaps help visitors navigate your website, and XML ones help Google.
 Metadata helps contextualize on-page elements and increases accessibility for visually impaired visitors who use screen readers.
-Fast loading speeds and responsiveness both reduce bounce rates while also enhancing your SEO score.
-Thus, both SEO and content marketing require UX – and both strengthen it in their own ways.
+Fast loading speeds and responsiveness reduce bounce rates while enhancing your SEO score.
+Thus, both SEO and content marketing require UX and strengthen it in their own ways.

 Conclusion